Opposite of LIVESTOCK – 35 Antonyms With Sentence Examples

 Trained Farmers teach livestock to follow commands and routines.
 Wild animals do not need to be trained as they know how to survive in the wild.

-READ: Opposite of ANSWER - 35 Antonyms With Sentence Examples
+READ: Opposite of DEBATE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of LIVESTOCK